Dynamic Optimal Transport with Optimal Preferential Paths: Optimization over the preferential path

 implying $\gamma \in W^{2-\frac{1}{p}, p}([0,L];\R^d)$.

-It remains to show \eqref{eq:estimate} for a constant $C=C(p,M)>0$ independent of $\gamma$.
-The proof is analogous to \cite[Proposition 2.5]{blatt_regularity_2012}, however, we will sketch it again to highlight the differences for non-closed curves.
 In order to conclude, we need to find a uniform lower bound for $\delta>0$.
-In the following, we will assume that $\delta < L$ (otherwise the result is immediate) and we will show that for a suitable constant $C(\alpha)$ the estimate
+In the following, we will assume that $\delta < L$ (otherwise the result is immediate) and we will show that for a suitable constant $C(\alpha)>0$ the estimate

 holds for every $s,t \in [0,L]$ such that $|s-t| \leq \delta$ where $\alpha = 1- \frac{2}{p}$.
 This estimate would imply

 and therefore the lower bound

 with $q = \frac{1}{p\alpha} = \frac{1}{p-2}$.
 Together with \eqref{eq:boundelta} this gives the desired estimate \eqref{eq:estimate}.